Breethe App Review: Important Things You Need to Know

 The app takes your selections and prompts you to enroll in a free 14-day trial, at the end of which you’ll automatically be signed up for monthly membership unless you opt-out beforehand.

-Once committed to the trial, you need to create an account with a username and password.
-From there, you can choose from hundreds of meditations.
+You can choose from hundreds of meditations.
 Most range in length from three or four minutes to over twenty.

 Many meditations give you the option of adjusting their timing so that you can customize each session length to your preferences.
 The app allows you to adjust the sound of the instructor and the background music separately from each other.